 - University of Regina

 - High grades are important in the application process.
 Many of the institutions require grades of 70% above the average ones.
-This aspect might increase your chances to enrol in a prestigious university or the risks of being admitted to a regular one.
+The higher your grades, the higher your chances to enrol in a good university.

-- If you are over 25 and graduated the last programme over two years before application, admission requirements will also include information on practical and theoretical skills that developed throughout employment.
+- If you are over 25 years old and you have graduated the last programme over two years before your application, you may be required to provide information about your previous jobs.

 You can now apply with Studyportals to one of our partner universities in Canada.
 You can apply whenever you want, and it won't cost you anything.

-In Canada, you can choose from a wide range of English as well as French-taught Bachelor, Master and PhD degrees.
-For each language, you will have to prove an advanced proficiency level.
+In Canada, you can choose from a wide range of English as well as French-taught Master's degrees.
+Depending on which language you choose to study in, you will have to prove your proficiency level.

-Main English tests accepted by universities in Canada
+The main English tests accepted by universities in Canada:

 - C1 Advanced